Three things we learned from Tottenham vs. Dortmund

 Kane smelt blood and his first goal summed up his display.
 He bundled over two Dortmund players when the odds were stacked against him, then raced through on goal and hammered home at the near post.

-The reigning two-time Premier League Golden Boot winner looked more beastly than ever.
+The reigning two-time Premier League Golden Boot winner looks hungrier than ever.

 ABSORBING, ATTRACTIVE ENCOUNTER